 Bars and Drinking Places (land use).
 This land use consists of the sale of alcoholic beverages for on-site consumption, not as part of a larger restaurant.
-Includes bars, taverns, pubs, and similar establishments where any food service is subordinate to the sale of alcoholic beverages. -May include entertainment (e.g., live music and/or dancing).
-May also include beer brewing as part of a microbrewery, and other beverage tasting facilities
+Includes bars, taverns, pubs, and similar establishments where any food service is subordinate to the sale of alcoholic beverages.
+May include entertainment (e.g., live music and/or dancing).
+May also include beer brewing as part of a microbrewery, and other beverage tasting facilities.

 Base Density.
-This definition applies only to projects that seek a density bonus_as defined in this Chapter.
-The base density is either 1) otherwise maximum allowable residential density associated with the zoning district, after taking into consideration all building constraints (e.g. including LCP requirements for steep slopes, buffers for wetlands and sensitive habitats, and setbacks for geologic hazards); or, outside the coastal zone, 2) the maximum density allowed by the Built Environment Element of the Countywide Plan including provisions applicable to sites with sensitive habitat, or located within the Ridge and Upland Greenbelt, or lacking public water or sewer systems, or if the project will result in an exceedance to the Level of Service Standards.
+This definition applies only to projects that seek a density bonus as defined in this Chapter.
+The base density is either 1) the number of units/lots that are calculated using the minimum lot area or otherwise maximum allowable residential density associated with the zoning district, after taking into consideration all building constraints (e.g. including LCP requirements for steep slopes, buffers for wetlands and sensitive habitats, and setbacks for geologic hazards); or, outside the coastal zone, 2) the maximum density allowed by the Built Environment Element of the Countywide Plan including provisions applicable to sites with sensitive habitat, or located within the Ridge and Upland Greenbelt, or lacking public water or sewer systems, or if the project will result in an exceedance to the Level of Service Standards.
 Where the density allowed outside the coastal zone under the zoning ordinance is inconsistent with the density allowed under the Built Environment Element, the Built Environment Element density shall prevail.